-By checking the box below, I hereby OPT OUT and do not permit the student's personally identifiable directory information to be released as part of its information sharing:
+By checking the box below, I hereby OPT OUT and do not permit the student's personally identifiable directory information to be released as part of its information sharing.

+antectory information to be released as part of its information sharing.

-I hereby, OPT-OUT and DO NOT PERMIT the student's personally identifiable directory information to be released as part of its information sharing.
+• , and DO NOT PERMIT the student's part of its information sharing. personally identifiable directory

-School Name:
+School Name: Champion

-Student's Name: Grade:
+Student Name: Grade:

-Parent/Guardian's Name
+Parent/Guardian Name:

-Parent/Guardian Signature: Date:
+Parent/Guardian Signature:- Date: